ThisisRDSharma/Copy-Paste-Stuff/README.md

 Thresholds in fraud detection models are set based on the desired balance between detecting fraud and minimizing customer inconvenience.
 Key metrics include precision, recall, F1 score, and AUC, but business-specific thresholds (like the cost of fraud vs. operational costs) are also highly relevant.

+**in case if is needed **

+Accuracy: Measures how often the model correctly identifies fraudulent vs. legitimate transactions.
+Precision: The percentage of fraud alerts that are true positives (i.e., how many of the flagged transactions are genuinely fraudulent).
+Recall: The percentage of actual fraudulent transactions that are correctly identified by the model.
+F1 Score: The balance between precision and recall.
+Area Under the Curve (AUC): Performance metric for binary classification models, evaluating the trade-off between true positives and false positives.
+False Positive Rate (FPR): The rate at which legitimate transactions are incorrectly flagged as fraudulent.
+False Negative Rate (FNR): The rate at which fraudulent transactions are missed by the model.